Eurydema dominulus

 Eurydema dominulus, also known by its common name painted bug, is a cabbage bug from the genus Eurydema.
 The species was first described in 1763.

 Description

 Eurydema dominulus is a cabbage bug that is vividly orange and black.

 Range

-The bug is common in Japan and Europe.
+The bug is common in Japan (except Hokkaido), China, Taiwan, south-east Asia, India, north Australia and Europe..

 Ecology

 The species is known as a pest for cruciferous vegetables, such as Chinese cabbage, Japanese radish and wasabi.